Get a FREE Car Check

 Why is a car import & export check important?

-The DVLA car import and export checks help you get an excellent deal as you can find a Full history of any UK vehicle.
+A DVLA import and export check helps you make a better buying decision by revealing the full vehicle history and identifying potential risks.
 As you know, shiny imported cars are expensive to maintain compared to locally manufactured cars, and for good reason.
-These vehicles are not made for your country.
+These vehicles are often not originally built for UK roads or standards.
 So, finding their spare parts is a hard nut to crack.
 Suppose you find a salvaged spare part of a similar model that will cost more.
 Sometimes, the spare parts price exceeds the car’s lifetime cost and could be a high risk.

 Types of imported used cars